 - Firstly, Go To your WordPress Dashboard or Backend.
-(Ignore this steps if you get the error “Error establishing a database connection”).
+(Ignore these steps if you get the error “Error establishing a database connection”).

 - Closely read the error that your website is displayed.
-With the new update in WordPress, they are keen in informing people about the error and its explanation.
-See if you can find a good advice and try and implement that.
+With the new update in WordPress, they are keen on informing people about the error and its explanation.
+See if you can find good advice and try and implement that.

 Another possibility is that you’ll see a message starting with “One or more database tables are unavailable […]” This means that it’s you who needs to “repair” the database.

 This can be solved easily.
-All you need is the access to FTP files from the website.
+All you need is access to FTP files from the website.

 Connect to your website through FTP(File Transfer Protocol).
 You can download FileZilla.

 Go to the Main WordPress Root File and download the “wp-config.php” file to your computer.
 Edit the file and add one line of code at the end (right before “That’s all, stop editing”)

 Now upload the file back to your web server using FTP and overwrite it with the previous file.